A Juvenile in Custody and Detention

 Having a Juvenile Defense Lawyer By Your Side

-If your child has been arrested for a juvenile crime, such as disorderly conduct, assault, underage alcohol consumption, a marijuana crime or an offense involving other drugs, or sexual assault, having an attorney who is familiar with juvenile court procedures is extremely valuable.
+If your child has been arrested for a juvenile crime, such as disorderly conduct, assault, underage alcohol consumption, an offense involving drugs, or sexual assault, having an attorney who is familiar with juvenile court procedures is extremely valuable.